-Navy has Enlistment Dependency Limits
+Navy Enlistment Dependency Requirements

 If you are enlisting into the Navy with dependents (dependent definition) in an entry level paygrade (E-1 to E-4), historically some encounter family hardships due to financial situations soon after enlisting.
 Navy Recruiting Command wants to eliminate from consideration those who cannot balance the demands of family and service, or who would experience a financial hardship at the onset of naval service.
-You can use the chart below to determine your potential eligibility based on the current instructions.

 FOR ACTIVE DUTY

-IF YOU ARE AND HAVE: THEN YOU ARE: NUMBER OF
+IF YOU ARE AND HAVE: THEN YOU ARE: NUMBER OF DEPENDENTS AND WAIVER LEVEL

 Unmarried or Divorced